FarhanIqbal2003/FarhanIqbal2003/README.md

 Hi, I’m @FarhanIqbal2003,

-I've Vast experience in developing enterprise level data driven solutions.
+I've vast experience in developing enterprise level data driven solutions.
 Worked with different industries from analysis to deployment and support phase.
 Like Logistics, FinTech, Warehousing, Online Assessment and Training, Healthcare, and Pharmaceutical.